You know you are going to need to learn it sooner rather than later.

 Anyway, if we review each cmdlet and description we come upon the Remove-Item cmdlet.

-We strongly consider this cmdlet because of the discription, which reads Deletes the specified items.
+We strongly consider this cmdlet because of the description, which reads Deletes the specified items.

 Review the examples of how to use the cmdlet.
 Does any seem to fit our particular task?